 Medicare B is a supplemental medical insurance.
 Premiums you pay for Medicare B are a medical expense.
-If you applied for it at age 65 or after you became disabled, you can include in medical expenses the monthly premiums you paid.
-If you were over age 65 or disabled when you first enrolled, check the information you received from the Social Security Administration to find out your premium.
+Check the information you received from the Social Security Administration to find out your premium.

 Medicare D

 Medicare D is a voluntary prescription drug insurance program for persons with Medicare A or B. You can include as a medical expense premiums you pay for Medicare D.